 Take a couple minutes to do one of the repeated words you likely just saw: meditate.
 Look at each action you have circled like crazy or highlighted until it bled through the back of the page.
-Breathe a prayer long these lines: God, what are you saying? what are you asking me to do?
+Breathe a prayer long these lines: God, what are you saying?
+What are you asking me to do?
 What do these actions look like in my life?

-As you can see, interaction with God's Word isn't to be casual or haphazard.
+If you were to make a list of all the action words related to God's Word (which is actually a great exercise), you would notice that interaction with God's Word isn't to be casual or haphazard.
 It's to have intentionality to it, a diligence and intensity, an expectant posture that reflects the fact that our lives depend on what we are comprehending.
 It is to be, if you will, like a 5-year-old building a Lego project: the anticipation of the finished project helps create an air of intentionality and enjoyment in the process.

-In an upcoming Gentle Exercise as part of this "Create a Craving" effort, you'll be introduced to a couple of tools that have helped me adopt this expectant posture.
+In an upcoming exercise, you'll be introduced to a couple of tools that that help adopt this expectant posture.
 But before we get there, try this on your own.
 If you were to use the passages you just explored as a guide for setting up your personal approach to Scripture, what would you want to include in your approach?
 Another way to ask: If you were to create a Bible Quiet Time in your life, what elements, that reflect the actions you just explored, would you want to be included in that time ?

-I've included on the following page some Scripture engagement guidelines (and a couple practical ideas) that have worked for me.
+Included on the following page are some time-tested Scripture engagement guidelines (and a couple practical ideas).
 But take a minute to create your own.
 That's where all the fun is.
-But if you're stuck, use mine to prime the pump.
+If you get stuck, use these ideas to prime the pump.